nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the scale at which the silver particles are manipulated for enhanced properties.

-### Expanded Definition and Usage\nNano-silver is particularly valued in healthcare for its potent antibacterial properties, making it ideal for use in wound dressings, catheters, and surgical instruments.
+### Expanded Definition and Usage:
+Nano-silver is particularly valued in healthcare for its potent antibacterial properties, making it ideal for use in wound dressings, catheters, and surgical instruments.
 In consumer products, nano-silver is added to fabrics, footwear, and coatings to prevent odors and bacterial growth.
 Its use in water treatment systems is crucial for ensuring safe drinking water in areas lacking adequate sanitation.
 However, the environmental impact of nano-silver, especially in wastewater, is a burgeoning area of research, as its release into ecosystems raises concerns about toxicity and the development of resistant microbial strains.